-Key Audit Matters (continued) Key Audit Matter How our audit addressed the Key Audit Matter , , , , , , , , , , , , , , , , , , , ۲ ۲ Allowance for slow-moving inventories: The gross balance of inventory as at 31 December As part of our audit, the procedures to test the 2021 is AED 718.4 million, against which management estimates of allowance for slow-moving provision for slow moving and obsolete inventory and obsolete inventory included the following: amounting to AED 55.7 million was made.
-The and obsolete inventory mended the following.
-Group assesses the valuation of all inventory • We obtained through inquiry on understanding • We obtained through inquiry an understanding items including raw materials, packing materials, from the management and evaluated the design of work-in process and finished goods at each the internal controls over Group's process reporting date.
-Obsolete, expired, slow-moving pertaining to inventory valuation and allowance and defective inventories are written down to its for slow-moving inventories.
-We also obtained an estimated net realisable value if less than cost. understanding about the management's assessment of inventory valuation, including the development We have considered allowance for slow-moving of forecasted usage of inventories and inventories to be a key audit matter because it consideration of how factors outside the Group's requires management's assessment of the control might affect management's judgement estimates of whether a write down is required. related to valuation of slow-moving, expired, Key parameter for the inventory valuation include obsolete and defective inventory; expiration dates of the inventory.
-The 57 measurement of any excess of cost over net • We observed the inventory count performed by realisable value is judgemental considering the management's expert and assessed the physical involvement of a number of qualitative factors existence and condition of selected samples of the that are affected by market and economic inventories; conditions outside the Group's control. inventories, conditions outside the Group's control. • We make the similar terms of a second seco • We evaluated the significant assumptions taken by Refer to note 3.7 to the consolidated financial the management and tested the completeness of the statements for the key source of estimation underlying data used by management to value the uncertainty, note 18 for inventory disclosure and slow-moving inventories; movement of allowance for slow-moving inventories.
-We performed analysis on specific provision made by the management for defective products based on reports pertaining to procurement of materials from the unqualified vendors and quality assessment of the finished goods; 6, • We tested the expiration dates of the inventory for a sample of inventory items based on the product expiration reports and prospective assumptions on their expiries.
-We compared the provision based on the report with provision recognised by the management; We tested the valuation of year-end inventory for a sample of selected inventory items, including review of judgements considered regarding obsolescence and net realizable value;
+As part of our audit, the procedures to test the management estimates of allowance for slow-moving and obsolete inventory included the following:

+- We obtained through inquiry an understanding from the management and evaluated the design of the internal controls over Group's process pertaining to inventory valuation and allowance for slow-moving inventories.
+We also obtained an understanding about the management's assessment of inventory valuation, including the development of forecasted usage of inventories and consideration of how factors outside the Group's control might affect management's judgement related to valuation of slow-moving, expired, obsolete and defective inventory; - We observed the inventory count performed by management's expert and assessed the physical existence and condition of selected samples of the inventories; - We evaluated the significant assumptions taken by the management and tested the completeness of the underlying data used by management to value the slow-moving inventories; - We performed analysis on specific provision made by the management for defective products based on reports pertaining to procurement of materials from the unqualified vendors and quality assessment of the finished goods; - We tested the expiration dates of the inventory for a sample of inventory items based on the product expiration reports and prospective assumptions on their expiries.
+We compared the provision based on the report with provision recognised by the management; - We tested the valuation of year-end inventory for a sample of selected inventory items, including review of judgements considered regarding obsolescence and net realizable value;